goaura/xray-grpc/README.md

-# gRPC Interceptors for AWX XRAY Tracing
+# gRPC Interceptors for AWX X-Ray Tracing

-Provides gRPC Unary Client and Server Interceptors for AWX XRAY that play nicely with the AWS XRAY SDK (and existing AWS XRAY HTTP wrappers)
+Provides gRPC Unary Client and Server Interceptors for AWX X-Ray that play nicely with the AWS XRAY SDK (and existing AWS X-Ray HTTP wrappers)

 ## Usage

-For both Client and Server Interceptors, setup the AWS XRAY SDK normally:
+For both Client and Server Interceptors, setup the AWS X-Ray SDK normally:

 ```
 xray.Configure(xray.Config{